MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-put-items-away-with-warehouse-put-aways.md

 The bin ranking is used when more than one bin matches the criteria on the put-away template.
 If both the put-away template criteria and the bin ranking are the same for more than one bin, the bin with the highest number is selected.

-## To create put-away documents in bulk with the put-away worksheet
+## <a name="to-create-put-away-documents-in-bulk-with-the-put-away-worksheet"></a>To create put-away documents in bulk with the put-away worksheet

 [!INCLUDE [edit-in-excel](includes/edit-in-excel.md)]